unity3d-jp/StreamingImageSequence/Documentation~/en/StreamingImageSequencePlayableAsset.md

 # FrameMarker

-Each frame has a [FrameMarkers](FrameMarkers.md), which can be used to skip the image assigned to that particular frame, and show the last used image instead.
+Each frame has a [FrameMarker](FrameMarkers.md), which can be used to skip the image assigned to that particular frame, and show the last used image instead.

 ![FrameMarker](../images/StreamingImageSequence_FrameMarker.png)

+Refer to [FrameMarkers](FrameMarkers.md) for more details.

 # Inspector
 ![StreamingImageSequencePlayableAsset](../images/StreamingImageSequencePlayableAssetInspector.png)